Ren Narita: Young Lion (2017–2019)

 Narita was trained under New Japan Pro-Wrestling's (NJPW) "young lion" system.
 Narita made his professional wrestling debut for NJPW's developmental territory Lion's Gate Project, where he wrestled Shota Umino to a ten minute time limit draw at the Lion's Gate Project 7 event on July 4, 2017.
-Later that month, Narita had his second match, teaming with Umino where they lost to El Desperado and Zack Sabre Jr. of Suzuki-gun on day eight of the 2017 G1 Climax tournament.
+Later that month, Narita had his second match, teaming with Umino where they lost to Suzuki-gun (El Desperado and Zack Sabre Jr.) on day eight of the 2017 G1 Climax tournament.

 Narita competed in the 11th Young Lion Cup, gaining 1 point after a time limit draw against Tetsuhiro Yagi.
 During the following year, Narita wrestled several tag team matches with NJPW veterans.
 In May 2019, after Flip Gordon pulled out of the Best of the Super Juniors 26 tournament, Narita was announced as a last minute replacement.
 He ended the tournament with a final standing of 0 points.
 Throughout the Destruction tour in September, Narita took part in the 12th Young Lion Cup.
-He finished with a record of 5-2.
-Afterwards, it was announced that he was heading to America for his excursion and joining The LA Dojo.
+He finished with a record of 5–2.
+Afterwards, it was announced that he was heading to America for his excursion and joining the L.A.
+Dojo.

 Excursion to United States (2019–2022)

 Narita wrestled his first match in the United States at Fighting Spirit Unleashed Boston, losing to Lance Archer.
-Narita earnt his first win in the states, defeating fellow LA Dojo teammate Alex Coughlin, in November at NJPW Showdown in San Jose.
+Narita earned his first win in the states, defeating fellow L.A.
+Dojo teammate Alex Coughlin, in November at NJPW Showdown in San Jose.
 In March 2020, New Japan suspended all of its activities, due to the COVID-19 pandemic, causing American-based talent to not be able to travel to compete.
 Therefore, Narita appeared primarily on New Japan's new American-based show NJPW Strong.
 In March 2021, Narita competed in the New Japan Cup USA tournament, defeating Misterioso in the qualifying round.
 In the first round, Narita lost to eventual winner, Tom Lawlor.
 In July, Narita teamed with Yuji Nagata to compete in the Tag Team Turbulence tournament, where they defeated Fred Yehi and Wheeler Yuta, in the first round.
 In the second round, the duo lost to eventual winners, the Good Brothers.
 In September, at Autumn Attack, Narita challenged Tom Lawlor for the Strong Openweight Championship, in a losing effort.
 In November at Battle in the Valley, Narita lost to Will Ospreay.
-After La Dojo head-coach Katsuyori Shibata returned from injury on the finals of the G1 Climax 31, he announced he would compete in a match at Wrestle Kingdom 16 against a mystery opponent.
+After L.A.
+Dojo head coach Katsuyori Shibata returned from injury on the finals of the G1 Climax 31, he announced he would compete in a match at Wrestle Kingdom 16 against a mystery opponent.
 At said event on January 4, 2022, Shibata's opponent was revealed to be Narita, who Shibata defeated.
 Narita returned to compete on NJPW Strong until September, defeating Juice Robinson in his final match.